Myanmar president says army, government will respect election results

 "These political meetings will not only help the stability in the post-election period but will also help to gently transform into a new political ground," said Thein Sein.

-Thein Sein acknowledged that organising an election was a challenge, but stressed the government's commitment to a credible vote and said more than 10,000 observers will scrutinize the process.
+Thein Sein acknowledged that organizing an election was a challenge, but stressed the government's commitment to a credible vote and said more than 10,000 observers will scrutinize the process.

 Preparation for the elections has been marred by a series of setbacks with around 4 million people unable to cast their votes.
 Thousands are missing from voter lists, millions abroad failed to register in time, and most of the 1.1 million persecuted Muslim Rohingya minority are barred from participating.